russellkim98/Policy/README.md

 * profit.m -- MATLAB function.
 Estimates profit after a clickthrough given a bid value.

+* update_p_hr.m -- MATLAB function.
+Updates probability vector of the knowledge gradient policy for a bid and responses over the hour.

 * update_p.m -- MATLAB function.
-Updates probability vector of the knowledge gradient policy given a bid and a response.
+Updates probability vector of the knowledge gradient policy given a bid and a response from an auction.

 Archive: